HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Related Work

 \section{Related Work}

 \textbf{Implicit surfaces.} Modeling and reconstructing surfaces using implicit functions has a long history in computer vision and graphics~\cite{Blinn:1982:GAS,Bloomenthal:1990:ITI,Hoppe:1992:SRU,Curless:1996:VMB,Izadi:2011:KR3}.
-Recently, there is a surge of interests to model surfaces using \emph{neural} implicit functions~\cite{mescheder2019occupancy,chen2019learning,Davies:2020:EWN,Williams:2021:NSF,Xie:2022:NFV}.
-Neural implicit representations are favored for their compactness, ability to represent highly-detailed surfaces, and compatibility to gradient-based optimization~\cite{Mehta:2022:LST}.
+Recently, there is a surge of interest to model surfaces using \emph{neural} implicit functions~\cite{mescheder2019occupancy,chen2019learning,Davies:2020:EWN,Williams:2021:NSF,Xie:2022:NFV}.
+Neural implicit representations are favored for their compactness, ability to represent detailed surfaces, and compatibility to gradient-based optimization~\cite{Mehta:2022:LST}.

 \textbf{Neural signed distance functions.} Among the classes of implicit surfaces, \emph{signed distance functions}, where the implicit function outputs the distance to the closest point on the surface, and the sign represents whether the point is inside or outside the solid object, is one of the most popular variants.
 Signed distance functions enable an efficient rendering algorithm called sphere tracing~\cite{Hart:1996:STG,Seyb:2019:NST,Galin:2020:STL,Sharp:2022:SDG} and helps geometry compression~\cite{Takikawa:2021:NGL}.
-They can also be used for collision detection~\cite{Fuhrmann:2003:DFR,Guendelman:2003:NRB,Macklin:2020:LOR}, and numerical simulation~\cite{Sawhney:2020:MCG}.
-Traditionally, signed distance functions are often represented as grids~\cite{pumarola2022visco}.
+They can also be used for collision detection~\cite{Fuhrmann:2003:DFR,Guendelman:2003:NRB,Macklin:2020:LOR} and numerical simulation~\cite{Sawhney:2020:MCG}.
+Traditionally, signed distance functions are often represented as grids~\cite{pumarola2022visco,peng2021shape,chen2023gridpull}.
 More recently, neural signed distance functions have become an appealing geometric representation~\cite{Park:2019:DLC,sitzmann2020implicit,Coiffier:2024:1ND}.
 (Neural) Signed distance functions are also often used in inverse rendering~\cite{Jiang:2020:SDR,Kellnhofer:2021:NLR,Niemeyer:2020:DVR,Yariv:2020:MNS,Zhang:2021:PIR,Bangaru:2022:DRN,Vicini:2022:DSD}, for their flexibility to obtain surfaces with complex topology.